 It’s Easy (and Enjoyable!) to Get Around

+Due to its popularity, there’s no shortage of cheap international flights to Kyoto, and once you get there, getting around is just such a pleasure.
 Directly behind our hotel raced the Kamo River, where we took electric bikes to various sites.
-For a large majority of our trip we rode on the well-maintained riverbanks, eventually exiting to bike along the roads to our destination.
+For a large majority of our trip, we rode on the well-maintained riverbanks, eventually exiting to bike along the roads to our destination.
 Not since Amsterdam have I found a city so easy to navigate from a bicycle.
 If biking isn’t your speed, the local bus and rail system are easy to manage.
 We paid 200 yen each for most one-way bus rides, equivalent to about $2 USD.
 We also walked all over the city, particularly enjoying our strolls along the river.
 At night, restaurants light up the river and families and tourists make their way home or into the downtown area.
 Painters set up along the banks, giving it a Parisian feel.
 Contrast this experience with that of me wedging myself like a sardine into a Tokyo station train car and I can see why Kyoto tourism is on the rise.

 The Scenery is Stunning

 During early April, the city is awash in millennial pink as cherry blossoms spill along the river and throughout the city.
-The fall foliage is almost equally impressive, with Japanese Maples bursting into vibrant color during November and December.
+The fall foliage is almost equally impressive, with Japanese maples bursting into vibrant color during November and December.
 We visited during the spring after the Sakura season, but I wasn’t complaining, either.
 Everything was green and luscious in mid-May.
-The walkways, bike paths, and even parts of the downtown, as landscaping has been carefully executed were awash in floral and greens.
+The walkways, bike paths, and even parts of downtown, with landscaping that’s been carefully executed, were awash in floral and greens.
 The weather was a perfect 75 degrees for most of the trip.
-(Ready to grab cheap international flights, yet?)

 It’s a Historical Gold Mine

-If it’s old-world Japanese history you seek, Kyoto is your place.
-There are over 1600 temples in Kyoto, and many of them are open to the public for visitors.
+If it’s Japanese history you seek, Kyoto is your place.
+There are over 1,600 temples in Kyoto, and many of them are open to the public for visitors.
 Twelve of these temples are UNESCO World Heritage Sites.
 There’s also three Shinto shrines and one historic castle.
 Since Kyoto housed the imperial family until the headquarters moved to Tokyo in 1869, the city still maintains a sense of pride as being the center of Japanese life for nearly a thousand years.
 And when you visit the imperial palace, you get a glimpse into the way the Japanese lived hundreds of years ago.
-If you love Japanese history, I recommend hiring a guide or at least reading about the symbolism behind the many shrine symbols before you visit.
+If you are a true history buff, I recommend hiring a guide or at least reading about the symbolism behind the many shrine symbols before you visit.
 Our Swiss guide, Margaux, was extremely helpful, particularly at the Fushimi Inari Shrine.
 I wouldn’t have understood what the locals were doing at the shrine, and especially the history and symbolism of the Torii gates.

 I consider myself first and foremost to be a food tourist.
 Sometimes when you venture from the capital or main city the food lacks.
-But after Tokyo, Kyoto has the most Michelin stars of any city in the world.
-Its food scene lacks nothing – even for budget diners like myself.
+But, after Tokyo and Paris, Kyoto is the city with the third most Michelin stars in the world.
+Its food scene lacks nothing — even for budget diners like myself.
 We used food forums, asked locals, and our concierge for local favorites.
 Here are some of the best things we tried:

 - Ramen – The noodle dish is hot in the United States, but no surprise that Japan has us beat.
 We went to the popular Ichiran, where you order from a vending machine and pass through a narrow corridor until a seat opens up and your food is delivered.
 The experience alone was interesting — something I always look for in addition to good food.

-- Green Tea Sweets – Everywhere there are flavored matcha desserts.
-Ice-cream, shaved ice, cake, parfaits, donuts, mochi.
-Even green tea tiramisu.
+- Green Tea Sweets – You’ll find flavored matcha desserts almost everywhere — ice cream, shaved ice, cake, parfaits, donuts, mochi … even green tea tiramisu.
 We ate the most amazing matcha custard with sweet beans and ice cream.
 Not the kind of thing I would have ordered at home, but it was fantastic.